In the Nighttime Mind of a Parent to a Child With Epilepsy as seen on The Mighty

 I’m doing everything I shouldn’t be doing and nothing I really want to do.
 I am a master of mindlessness and avoidance, and it’s all I can really muster at the moment.
-I have decided numbing myself with social media, news, and politics is preferable to cleaning my house, researching epilepsy, or contemplating my sons recent diagnosis.
+I have decided numbing myself with social media, news and politics is preferable to cleaning my house, researching epilepsy or contemplating my son’s recent diagnosis.

 It’s been 10 days since we found out our son has epilepsy.
 I am relieved to have a diagnosis after two solid years of testing and re-testing and wondering.
-I am grateful that we have access to medicine for these seizures, and I am even more grateful that he seems to be adjusting well to the meds.
+I am grateful we have access to medicine for these seizures, and I am even more grateful he seems to be adjusting well to the meds.
 I am.